Get Expert Pet Advice Straight to Your Inbox

 Frequently Asked Questions

 Yes, Maltese dogs are high maintenance due to their long, silky coat that requires daily brushing and regular grooming.
-They also need consistent training, socialization, and attention.
+They also need consistent training, socialization, and companionship to thrive.

 References